Creating Accessible Content (WCAG 2.0 Conformance)

 Some out-of-the-box components, such as Carousel and Slideshow do not provide a means for adding alternate text descriptions to images.
 When implementing versions of these for your AEM instance, your development team will need to configure such components to support the alt attribute so that authors can add it to the content (see Adding Support for Additional HTML Elements and Attributes ).

-The Alt Text field is available in the Advanced image properties tab of the Image component dialog:
+The Alternative Text field is available in the Image component dialog on the Metadata tab:

 Creating Good Text Alternatives